uscangaj/Projects/README.md

 Welcome to my GitHub Projects Repository!

-Here you will find some of the latest projects that
+Here you will find some of the latest projects that I have worked on.
-I have been been involved with.

 Files:
   - 8 Project directories